 Now the word of Yahweh came to Jonah the son of Amittai, saying, 'Arise, go to Nineveh, that great city, and preach against it, for their wickedness has come up before me.'
 But Jonah rose up to flee to Tarshish from the presence of Yahweh.
 Jonah 1:1 WEB

 The word of the Lord came to Jonah to go and preach to Nineveh, but Jonah fled in the opposite direction.
-When God told him to go to Nineveh, Jonah went to Joppa instead and took a ship down to Tarshish.
+God told him to go to Nineveh, but Jonah went to Joppa and then took a ship down to Tarshish.
 Nineveh (in modern-day Iraq) was about five hundred miles east of his home in Gath-heper (2 Kings 14:25).
 While Tarshish (in southern Spain) was twenty-five hundred miles west.
-Jonah planned to be three-thousand miles away from where God wanted him to be, as soon as possible.
+Jonah planned to be three-thousand miles away from where God wanted him to be, as soon as he could get there.

-Rather than do what God wanted him to do, Jonah spent far more time, energy, and money, to do the exact opposite.
-Soon, trouble followed after him.
-The Lord told Jonah to do something, but Jonah refused and intentionally went the opposite direction while fully knowing what God really wanted him to do.
+Jonah spent far more time, energy, and money, in doing the exact opposite of what God wanted.
+As you might guess, trouble followed after him.
+The Lord told Jonah to do something, but he refused and did the opposite, while fully knowing what God wanted.
+That is a serious decision.
 I don't know what causes a man to do that, but I have done similar things myself.
-We know to do right, but just can't seem to do it.
+We know to do right, just can't seem to do it.
 As Paul wrote 'For the good which I desire, I don't do; but the evil which I don't desire, that I practice' (Romans 7:19).
-Sin always starts with a thought, followed by a decision.
-You always stumble first in your thought life.

-His life then fell apart and became a living hell.
+Jonah's life then fell apart and became a living hell.
 At his lowest point, when he had been eaten by a fish and was sitting alone in the dark, covered in slime and seaweed, Jonah finally surrendered his life to God and prayed.
-Things then changed quickly in his life and, as he stood on the beach, the exact same word of the Lord came to him a second time.
-God's plan had not changed because of Jonah's behavior.
-The word was still 'Go.'
+He reversed his course.
+He stopped running.
+Things changed quickly in his life, and when he made it to the beach, the exact same word of the Lord came to him a second time.
+God's plan had not changed because of Jonah's bad behavior.
+The word was still 'Go to Nineveh.'

 Read more at: www.refreshinghope.org